 - Assessing efficacy of repeated decontamination for up to 50 cycles

-This project will demonstrate the feasibility of FFR decontamination and reuse, and establish testing methods for future investigation of additional decontamination technologies—important steps in ensuring continued and sustainable protection of our nation’s health workers, responders and patients during public health emergencies.
+This project demonstrated the feasibility of FFR decontamination and reuse, and established testing methods for future investigation of additional decontamination technologies—important steps in ensuring continued and sustainable protection of our nation’s health workers, responders and patients during public health emergencies.

 This project offered a comprehensive pilot-scale study that evaluated the efficacy of hydrogen peroxide vapor (HPV) for decontamination of N95 respirators against a single organism using the Bioquell Clarus C HPV decontamination system.
 The study measured filter efficiency, fit, and differential pressure after exposure to up to 50 decontamination cycles.
 This study: